-Reasons for Grievance:
+Reasons for Academic Grievances:

-- A claim is made that an inappropriate grade has been assigned because of faculty member's bias or because of a faculty member's failure to follow announced standards for assigning grades, but not because of a faculty member's alleged erroneous academic judgment (i.e., not a claim that course standards are too high, reading is too heavy or the grade curve is too low...) - A student may present evidence that a course final grade was miscalculated due to faculty error; however a 30 day time limit applies. - Other grievances such as abuse, ill-treatment, or exploitation involving the irresponsible or unjust misuse of the instructor's position of authority or power and trust. - All grievances must be brought timely.
-Complaints must be grieved within 30 days of the incident of occurrence. - If a student has a nonacademic issue or concern, with the exception of the Student Harassment Policy referenced above, (e.g., parking, ID cards), the first person with whom the student should talk is the manager of the department where the concern is focused.
+- A claim is made that an inappropriate grade has been assigned because the faculty member has miscalculated the grades or misconstrued the science or evidence and the student can demonstrate from the scientific literature that such is the case.
+Academic grievance cannot be brought because of the faculty member's alleged erroneous academic judgment (i.e., not a claim that course standards are too high, reading is too heavy or the grade curve is too low....). - A student may present evidence that a course final grade was miscalculated due to faculty error; however a 30 day time limit applies. - All grievances must be brought timely.
+Complaints must be grieved within 30 days of the occurrence of the incident. - If a student has an academic issue or concern, with the exception of the Student Harassment Policy referenced above, (e.g., parking, ID cards, grades, etc.), the first person with whom the student should talk is the manager of the department/school where the concern is focused.
 Talking to the Director of Student Services is the next step in the process.
-The director will attempt to coordinate a mutual and satisfactory resolution with the individuals or departments involved.
+The director will attempt to

-The following cases may NOT be grieved: Violations of the Academic Honor Code (specifically Academic Integrity and Student Conduct Violations which were considered serious enough to warrant a dismissal from the University.)
+- coordinate a mutual and satisfactory resolution with the individuals or departments involved. - The following cases may NOT be grieved: Violations of the Academic Honor Code (specifically Academic Integrity and Student Conduct Violations which were considered serious enough to warrant a dismissal from the University).

-Procedure:
+Procedure for an Academic Grievance: